Mthew/product-nest-auth-api/doc/context.md

 ---

-_This documentation provides a comprehensive understanding of the Patient Management System architecture, technologies, and implementation details.
+_This documentation provides a comprehensive understanding of the Product Management System architecture, technologies, and implementation details.
 It serves as a reference for developers working on the project and stakeholders understanding the system capabilities._